gochan-org/gochan/README.md

 5. Go to http://[gochan url]/manage?action=staff, log in (default username/password is admin/password), and create a new admin user (and any other staff users as necessary).
 Then delete the admin user for security.

 ## Configuration
 1. Make sure to set `DBtype`, `DBhost`, `DBname`, `DBusername`, and `DBpassword`, since these are required to connect to your SQL database.
-Valid `DBtype` values are "mysql", "postgres", and "sqlite3".
+Valid `DBtype` values are "mysql" and "postgres" (sqlite3 is no longer supported for stability reasons).
 	1. To connect to a MySQL database, set `DBhost` to "tcp(ip:3306)" or a different port, if necessary.
 	2. To connect to a PostgreSQL database, set `DBhost` to the IP address or hostname.
 Using a UNIX socket may work as well, but it is currently untested.
-	3. To connect to a SQLite database, set `DBhost` to the path of the database file.
-It will be created if it does not already exist.
 2. Set `DomainRegex`,`SiteDomain`, since these are necessary in order to post and log in as a staff member.
 3. If you want to see debugging info/noncritical warnings, set verbosity to 1.